Can I Keep Assets and Still Be Eligible for Medicaid?

 If you would like to discuss your options, please BOOK A CALL with Ted to discuss about getting qualified earlier than you may have expected.

-You might also want to read these other articles on estate planning: Is My Will Void If I Get Divorced? and What Items Should Not Be in a Safe Deposit Box? and How Does Medicaid Count Assets? and Estate Planning for Special Needs Children
+If you liked this article, “Can I Keep Assets and Still Be Eligible for Medicaid?”, you might also want to read these other articles on estate planning: Is My Will Void If I Get Divorced? and What Items Should Not Be in a Safe Deposit Box? and How Does Medicaid Count Assets? and Estate Planning for Special Needs Children

 Reference: Kiplinger (May 24, 2021) “You Can Keep Some Assets While Qualifying for Medicaid.
 Here’s How”